infinum/kmp-prince-of-versions/README.md

 The library provides platform-specific factory methods to create `PrinceOfVersions` instances.
 Each platform has its own requirements and initialization patterns.

 **Note**: You'll need to create an API endpoint on your server where the remote update configuration JSON will be hosted and made available for the library to fetch.
 If you need a more specific setup consult [Advanced Usage with Custom Components](#advanced-usage-with-custom-components)

+For complete working examples, see the sample apps: [Android/JVM sample app](sampleApp/) and [iOS sample app](iosApp/) which demonstrate usage across all platforms.
+Additional examples and edge cases can be found in the test suites: [common tests](princeofversions/src/commonTest/) and [Android tests](princeofversions/src/androidUnitTest/). // TODO: Link to iOS tests once they are written

 #### Android